Is the Digital SAT Easier or Harder Than the Paper Version?

 Change #3: The Digital SAT Has Renamed Sections as Modules

-Students will complete two modules in the Reading and Writing section, and another two modules in the Math section.
-Each module will be timed, and students must complete the first module in each section before moving on to the second module (we’ll talk more about this later).
+Students complete two modules in the Reading and Writing section, and another two modules in the Math section.
+Each module is timed, and students must complete the first module in each section before moving on to the second module (we’ll talk more about this later).

 body_update